Free-lc/Free-lc/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 ### Hi!🏄Welcome to my space!
-I am Zhaorui Ding from China
+I am Fengrui Liu from China
 This is the GitHub account that I use for daily studies and recording.
 ### 👔 I am currently:
 &nbsp;&nbsp;&nbsp;&nbsp; a graduate in the School of Computer Science, Huazhong University of Science and Technology (HUST)